adamant/adamant.language.reference/lifetimes.md

 Here, the lifetime of the string constant is `~static` and the reference returned by `TryParse()` is owned, but both are compatible with the return type of `~own string`.

 Note: This will require something like a drop flag (or tagged pointer) to track whether the owned reference should be deleted.
 A better alternative may be a check when deleting to see if the reference is into the static data area.
 This check could be skipped for types that are not inherently immutable.

+## Lifetime Elision

+Every reference and value has a lifetime, and it is required for the types of function to be explicit.
+Yet, many functions do not have the lifetimes of their parameters or return value explicitly stated.
+However, for convenience, certain inference rules apply for lifetimes in functions.
+These are simply unambiguous rules that for the *lifetime elision* rules.
+They apply whenever a lifetime is elided, i.e. omitted from a function signature.
+The lifetime elision rules are defined in terns of *input lifetimes* and *output lifetimes*.
+An input lifetime is any lifetime associated with a parameter of the function.
+An output lifetime is any lifetime associated with the return type of a function.

+  * Each elided lifetime in a function’s arguments becomes a distinct lifetime parameter.
+  * If there is exactly one input lifetime, elided or not, that lifetime is assigned to all elided lifetimes in the return values of that function.
+  * If there are multiple input lifetimes, but one of them is `self`, `mut self`, `ref self` or `ref mut self` the lifetime of self is assigned to all elided output lifetimes.